A Lagged Particle Filter for Stable Filtering of certain High-Dimensional State-Space Models: Numerical Results

 when run one step in time with step size $\Delta_t$.
 Here $X_{n-1}^{i}$ is the $i$th-component of $X_{n-1}$ with periodic conditions, $X_{n-1}^{0}=X_{n-1}^{d}$, $X_{n-1}^{-1}=X_{n-1}^{d-1}$ and $X_{n-1}^{d+1}=X_{n-1}^{1}$.

 For the numerical results, we set $\mu_{n-L}(x_{n-L+1})=\mathcal{N}(x_{n-L+1}; m_{n-L+1},P_{n-L+1})$ for $n\geq L+1$, where $m_{n-L+1}$ and $P_{n-L+1}$ are the mean and covariance of the ETKF-SQRT predictor distribution at the time step $n-L+1$.
-We set $N=100$, $N^* = 0.8 N$, $T=10^3$, $\hat{k}=3$ (i.e. $M=333$), $d=d_y=40$, $R_1^{1/2}=0.1 I_d$, $R_2^{1/2}=0.1 I_{d_y}$, $\Delta_t =0.05$, $L=1$, $C=I_d$, $X_0^{20}=8.01$, $X_0^{i}=8$ for $1\leq i<20$, $20<i\leq d$.
+We set $N=100$, $N^* = 0.6 N$, $T=10^3$, $\hat{k}=3$ (i.e. $M=333$), $d=d_y=200$, $R_1^{1/2}=0.5 I_d$, $R_2^{1/2}=0.2 I_{d_y}$, $\Delta_t =0.01$, $L=1$, $C=I_d$, $X_0^{20}=8.10$, $X_0^{i}=8$ for $1\leq i<20$, $20<i\leq d$.

 Our results are presented similarly to before.
 The left and right panels of \autoref{fig:L96_mean_errors} show approximations of $\pi_n(\varphi)$ with $\varphi(x_{1:n}) = x_n$ and the associated relative absolute errors for LPF, EnKF, ETKF and ETKF-SQRT.
 The reference in this example is the true signal from which the data was generated.
-In \autoref{fig:L96_histo}, we present as before a histogram of the relative errors and observe that for the same number of particles/ensembles about 31\% of the LPF errors are less than 0.025 and 29\% in the rest of the methods.
-Finally \autoref{fig:L96_1coord} shows the approximations of $\pi_n(\varphi)$ against time with $1\leq n \leq T$ and $\varphi(x_{1:n}) = x_n^{1}$.
-We note that in this example the LPF performs marginally better than the rest of the methods.
+In \autoref{fig:L96_histo}, we present as before a histogram of the relative errors and observe that for the same number of particles/ensembles about 59\% of the LPF errors are less than 0.1 and 43\% in the rest of the methods.
+Finally \autoref{fig:L96_1coord} shows the approximations of $\pi_n(\varphi)$ against time with $1\leq n \leq T$ and $\varphi(x_{1:n}) = x_n^{2}$.
+We can see from this figure that the 104 runs of the LPF method have low variance (which corresponds to a thinner green cloud) and on average is very close to the 2nd coordinate of the true signal.